All Episodes

 Yeah, they sure do.

-I mean these people have access to everything, as Bill has been saying.
+I mean, these people have access to everything, as Bill has been saying.

-Um they're in by virtue of that, and because knowledge is extreme power, they have people right where they want them.
+By virtue of that, and because knowledge is extreme power, they have people right where they want them.

-They can blackmail them, they can threaten them, they can use anything against them.
+They can use anything against them.

 And the average employee doesn't even know that.

-I mean, what's really going on is known by the higher ups, the higher-up managers.
+I mean, what's really going on is known by the higher-ups, the higher-up managers.

 They're pulling the strings.

-Well, who are are the managers current?
+Well, are the managers current?

 Are the managers from the Obama administration?